jehuamanna/frontend-post-v1/docs-windsurf/empty-tab-compatibility.md

 - **Better Error Handling**: Graceful degradation on restricted pages
 - **Improved Logging**: Better debugging information
 - **CSP Compliance**: Chrome extension security requirements fully met
-- **Professional Design**: Beautiful gradient new tab page with feature showcase
+- **Minimalistic Design**: Professional black/white new tab page matching extension UI
+- **Responsive Layout**: Optimized for all screen sizes with proper typography
+- **Icon System**: CSS-based Unicode symbols for professional appearance

 ## Conclusion
 The extension now has maximum compatibility with Chrome's security model while maintaining full functionality on supported pages. **The chrome://newtab page is now fully supported** with a beautiful custom new tab page that provides complete DevTools extension access.
 The implementation is CSP-compliant and provides an excellent user experience for HTTP request testing.